 How should this medicine be used?

-Ampicillin and sulbactam comes as a powder to be mixed with liquid to be injected intravenously (into a vein) or intramuscularly (into a muscle) every 6 hours.
-The length of treatment depends on the type of infection being treated.
+Ampicillin and sulbactam injection comes as a powder to be mixed with liquid and injected intravenously (into a vein) or intramuscularly (into a muscle) every 6 hours (4 times daily).
+The length of treatment depends on the type of infection you have.
 Your doctor will tell you how long to use ampicillin and sulbactam injection.
 After your condition improves, your doctor may switch you to another antibiotic that you can take by mouth to complete your treatment.

 You should begin to feel better during the first few days of treatment with ampicillin and sulbactam injection.
 If your symptoms do not improve or if they get worse, call your doctor.
 If you still have symptoms of infection after you finish ampicillin and sulbactam injection, tell your doctor.